navedrizvi/myshell/README.md

 ### To run myshell:

-1. Open terminal in directory, and run "make".
+1. Open terminal in directory, and run 'make' to invoke makefile.
-2. Enter "./myshell" to run the prompt, or in order to batch process a file follow by the optional filename.
+2. Run the executable './myshell' to run the prompt, or './myshell [file]' to batch process file containing commands.

 ### Built-in commands: